Straight Note in Real Estate: Definition & vs Installment

-Understanding a straight note in real estate
+straight note real estate

 What is a straight note in real estate?